 About Agility Team Canada

-Mission Statement
+Our Mission

 Our Values

-- Commitment to volunteerism and teamwork
+- Commitment to volunteerism and teamwork.

-- Sportsmanship at all times
+- Sportsmanship at all times.

-- Canadian pride and unity
+- Canadian pride and unity.

-Who is Federation Cynologique Internationale?
+Who is Fédération Cynologique Internationale?

 Why does Canada enter the FCI World Championships?

-- Increase the growth of agility in Canada
+- Increase the growth of agility in Canada.

-- Increase global awareness of Canadian agility
+- Increase global awareness of Canadian agility.

-- Compete at an international level of competition
+- Compete at an international level of competition.

-- Promote teamwork and sportsmanship
+- Promote teamwork and sportsmanship.

 What dogs/handler teams are eligible for the Agility Team Canada?

 - Any dog with a valid CKC registration number including Miscellaneous Class and Purebred ERN and CCN registered dogs are eligible to apply for the team competing at the EO and AWC.
-Mixed breeds or unrecognized breed are not eligible to apply for the AWC; however, they are able to obtain either a Performance Event Number (PEN) or Canine Competition Number (CCN for mixed breeds) to apply to compete at the EO and A&C Championships.
+Mixed breeds or unrecognized breed are not eligible to apply for the AWC; however, they are able to obtain either a Performance Event Number (PEN) or Canine Competition Number (CCN for mixed breeds) to apply to compete at the EO, JOAWC, SOAWC and A&C Championships.

-- Handlers must be members of the CKC in good standing for application to ALL ATC competitions.
+- Handlers must be members of the CKC in good standing for application to all ATC competitions.

 - Handlers must be Canadian Residents.